 1995: The year the future began

-Colin Powell, the former U.S. secretary of state and a hero of the 1990-91 Gulf War, scored three electoral votes for president in this week’s formal election of the next American president.
+Colin Powell, the former U.S. secretary of state and a hero of the 1990-91 Gulf War, scored three electoral votes in this week’s formal election of the next American president.

 The votes were cast in protest by faithless electors in Washington who declined to honor pledges to support Hillary Clinton, the Democratic nominee who carried the state in last month’s general election.

 Powell’s votes placed him third, far behind Clinton and President-elect Donald Trump, in the formal voting for president.
 It made Powell something of a footnote in the turbulent 2016 presidential election, a race he had not entered.

 The electoral votes also brought to mind what might have been, in the fall of 1995 when Powell toyed with idea of seeking the Republican nomination for the presidency in 1996.